chrisseaton/yeomanry-handbook/notes/reference/regiments.md

 ### Royal Scots Dragoon Guards (Carabiniers and Greys) (SCOTS DG)

-* Amalgamated from 3rd Carabiniers (Prince of Wales's Dragoon Guards) and The Royal Scots Greys (2nd Dragoons) in 1971
+* Amalgamated from 3C and 2D in 1971

 ### Household Cavalry Regiment (HCR)